Tshering336699/Tshering336699/README.md

 - 👋 Hi, I’m Tshering Dorji
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning Electronic and communication Engineering
+- 🌱 Electronic and communication Engineering
-- 💞️ I’m looking to collaborate on UAVs anything related to Robotics
 - 📫 How to reach me tsheringdorji336699@gmail.com

 <!---